Mamoru Oshii and the anime that made us question reality

-Published on May 08, 2026 | Translated from Spanish
+Published on May 13, 2026 | Translated from Spanish

 Mamoru Oshii is the director who transformed anime into a vehicle for philosophical reflection.
 With Ghost in the Shell, he elevated cyberpunk to an intellectual level, exploring human identity in a technological world.
 His style, slow and atmospheric, prioritizes contemplation over action.
-He is not a filmmaker for those seeking quick entertainment; he is a creator who demands patience and attention.
+He is not a filmmaker for those seeking fast entertainment; he is a creator who demands patience and attention.

-A cyberpunk scene from Ghost in the Shell: Major Motoko Kusanagi, from behind, observes a rainy futuristic city, with neon lights reflected in the water, a symbol of identity and reality.
+A cyberpunk scene from Ghost in the Shell: Major Motoko Kusanagi, from behind, observes a futuristic rainy city, with neon lights reflected in the water, a symbol of identity and reality.

 Animation as a canvas for technological philosophy 🤖